C# Sorted List (How it Works for Developers)

 Frequently Asked Questions

-The C# SortedList class is a collection of key-value pairs that automatically sorts keys.
-It is part of the System.Collections.Generic namespace and is used for scenarios requiring quick access to sorted data.
+A C# SortedList is a collection of key-value pairs that automatically sorts the keys.
+It is part of the System.Collections.Generic namespace and is useful for scenarios where sorted data access is necessary.
+The SortedList maintains its order using a hybrid structure between an array and a hash table, providing efficient key-based access.

-How do you create a SortedList in C#?
+How can I create a SortedList in C#?

-You can create a SortedList using the default constructor or by passing an IComparer for custom sorting.
-For example: SortedList
+You can create a SortedList in C# by using the default constructor or by passing an IComparer for custom sorting.
+An example of creating a SortedList is: SortedList

-How can items be added to a SortedList?
+How can I add items to a C# SortedList?

-Items can be added to a SortedList using the Add method, which keeps the items sorted by key.
+Items can be added to a C# SortedList using the Add

-What are some practical examples of using a SortedList?
+What are some common applications of a C# SortedList?

-What is the default sorting order in a SortedList?
+What is the default key sorting order in a C# SortedList?